jjcrofts77/Linear-Systems-MATH30451/README.md

    - Inhomogeneous systems of difference equations

 ### Chapter 4 Controllability , observability and stability
-   - Controllability
+   - Controllability and observability
-   - Observability
-   - Stability
+   - Linear stability
    - BIBO stability and feedback

 ### Chapter 5 System and transfer functions